Broker Check

 Before you crack open your laptop to hunt for unrealized losses, a few notes of caution.

-And speaking of letting cash sit around, know that you may miss a market rally (or correction) while you are waiting to rebuy positions that you used to realize losses.
+And speaking of letting cash sit around, know that you may miss a market rally (or correction) while you are waiting to rebuy positions that you used to harvest losses.
 In other words, be prepared for some FOMO.

 Lastly, consider transaction costs.

-If you are paying trade commissions, those costs may outstrip your tax savings.
+“If you pay trade commissions, those costs may outstrip your tax savings.”

 You may pay a trade commission when you sell and another commission when you buy.